EOSIO/eos/docs/01_nodeos/03_plugins/chain_plugin/index.md

   --blocks-dir arg (="blocks")          the location of the blocks directory
                                         (absolute path or relative to
                                         application data dir)
+  --blocks-log-stride (=4294967295)     split the block log file when the head
+                                        block number is the multiple of the stride.
+When the stride is reached, the current block log and index will be renamed '<blocks-retained-dir>/blocks-
+                                        <start num>-<end num>.log/index' and a
+                                        new current block log and index will be created with the most recent block.
+All files following this format will be
-  --protocol-features-dir arg (="protocol_features")
+                                        used to construct an extended block log --protocol-features-dir arg (="protocol_features")
                                         the location of the protocol_features
                                         directory (absolute path or relative to